msolefonte/tww2-vco2-main/docs/factions/vampire-coast/README.md

 * **Route I:**
 	* Destroy factions
+	    * The Blessed Dread
+	    * Bordelaux
-	    * The Blessed Dread, Pirates of Sartosa, Vampire Coast, The Drowned, Bordelaux, Bretonnia, The Barrow Legion, Followers of Nagash, Mousillon
+	    * Pirates of Sartosa, The Awakened, The Drowned
 * **Route II:**
 	* Construct the Wreck of the Heldenhammer and the Special Deck
 * **Route III:**